Black Mould Growth

-We always worry about mould growth in the home during the long cold winter months, when we’ve all got the central heating at maximum to combat the chill.
+We worry about mould growth in the home during winter, when we’ve all got the central heating at maximum to combat the chill.

-However, mould spore counts are just as (if not more!) prevalent in the summer months than in the winter.
+Mold spore counts are as prevalent in summer as in winter, if not more.
 Mould spores hitch a ride on pollen grains as they circulate through the air, worsening summer allergies.
 A research team from the University of Manchester and Manchester University NHS Foundation Trust found that Summer’s lower wind speed and increased temperature caused increased levels of airborne fungal spores.

 “Indoor counts were directly correlated to outdoor counts and were elevated in rooms that directly connected to the outdoors, via a window.” said Professor Andrew Jones as part of the Manchester research team.